What does the Haleakala volcano bike tour include?

 Often, people ask: “How do I get my car back from the summit?”
 “Is there a bus that goes up the mountain?”
 “Should I rent two cars and leave one at the bottom?”
 “How about using a taxi or even hitchhiking?”

 None of these options will work or are very practical for this Maui bike ride.
 Using a taxi or two cars is very expensive.
 There are no buses that travel on the biking route, and hitchhiking is very dangerous and highly impractical.

-Our Maui bike rentals are for 24 hours.
+Our bike rentals are for 24 hours.
 Thus, if you would like a bike for sunrise, you can rent the bike in the morning of the day before you want to see the sunrise and keep it overnight.
+Just return the bike by noon the following day after the sunrise.
 We don’t offer rentals at 3:00 a.m.
 If you would like the bike for the same day, we offer rentals at 9:00 a.m., which gives you more time to complete the ride and a chance of better weather, along with the opportunity to listen to the safety briefing given to other bike tour guests.
-Just return the bike by 4:30 p.m. the same day.
+Just return the bike by 4:00 p.m. the same day.